leezer3/OpenBVE-Documentation-Hugo/content/en/objects/native/animated/_index.md

 {{% /command %}}
 Loads *n* objects of CSV/B3D/X extension.
 Please note that the first file indicated has state index 0.
 Use multiple files only if you want to use state changes.

+{{% warning-nontitle %}}

+A state with a missing object file, or a setting the animation to a state higher than those defined will be treated by the game engine as hidden.

+{{% /warning-nontitle %}}

 {{% command %}}
 **StateFunction = Formula**
 {{% /command %}}